educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 ## Make User Installed Python Environments Available to JupyterHub

-The easiest way for an user to make an environment visible to JupyterLab is to install install `ipykernel` into the environment and then use `ipykernel` in order to create the kernel spec.
+The easiest way for an user to make an environment visible to JupyterLab is to install `ipykernel` into the environment and then use `ipykernel` in order to create the kernel spec.
 The kernel spec will be created in `~/.local/share/jupyter/kernels`; this is one of the paths that JupyterLab searches for kernel specs.

 ### Make a kernel visible to JupyterLab.